Adanos020/egui_dock/CONTRIBUTING.md

     - If your changes are not complete but e.g. you want feedback on your idea before fully committing to it, open a draft PR.
     - Otherwise, feel free to open a regular PR.

+**Important:** Open PRs to the `main` branch only if your changes do not introduce incompatibilities with the latest release of `egui_dock`, a.k.a. breaking changes.
+All breaking changes should be merged into a special `release-0.XYZ` branch instead.
+This is to make it possible to release non-breaking bugfixes without requiring to update to a new incompatible release.

 Before your PR is merged, it needs to be approved by one of the maintainers.
 To minimize the review time, make sure all the following requirements are met: